 Every year, we participate in the TCS New York City Marathon, raising money to help more individuals rebuild their lives through our services.
 Start training for a spot among The Fortune Flyers, our team of runners, for the 2017 marathon.
 In a year’s time, you’ll be in tip-top shape to soar across the finish line.
 See photos from this year’s marathon here, and be sure to connect with us on social for an announcement on when next year’s applications are available.

 8) Are you an employer?
-Hire our clients
+Hire our participants

 We’re nationally recognized as a leader in providing workforce reentry services for job seekers who’ve had prior involvement in the criminal justice system and are ready to successfully enter the labor market.
 In 2015 alone, our Employment Services program placed more than 591 qualified job seekers with numerous employers.
 Learn more about hiring from our qualified talent pool: Call our Employment Services offices at (347) 510-3686.